-I work as a QA Engineer, recently our customer required us to perform Ferroxyl test or Aerated water test as per ASTM B733-04 [link is to spec at TechStreet] standard on Electroless Nickel plating stamped part.
+I work as a QA Engineer, recently our customer required us to perform Ferroxyl test or Aerated water test as per ASTM B733-04 [link by ed. to spec at TechStreet] standard on Electroless Nickel plating stamped part.
 I am running out of time for the FA submission, can anyone please provide the test method and specification?Peggy Yeap

 - Penang, Malaysia

 The ferroxyl test, for iron based substrates only, is noted in paragraph 9.6.1 of ASTM B733-04 [link by ed. to spec at TechStreet], so I'm not sure I understand your question.
 The aerated water test is found in paragraph 9.6.3, and requires water per ASTM D1193 [link by ed. to spec at TechStreet].
 ASTM documents are available at the ASTM website for immediate download (for a price, of course).

 The ferroxyl test is further detailed in paragraph 7.3.4 of ASTM A380 [link is to the practice at TechStreet] , "Cleaning and Descaling Stainless Steel Parts, Equipment, and Systems".
 A modified ferroxyl test is described in ASTM B689 [link by ed. to spec at TechStreet], "Electroplated Engineering Nickel Coatings".